-The use of education, occupation, homeownership status, marital status and credit-based insurance scores (CBIS) as underwriting criteria in auto insurance are backed by decades of reviews by departments of insurance, academics and newly emerging technology.
+The use of education, occupation, homeownership status, marital status and credit-based insurance scores (CBIS) as underwriting criteria in auto insurance are backed by decades of reviews by departments of insurance and academics.
 These studies have consistently found that these rating factors are predictive of loss and are not effective proxies for prohibited criteria.
+Newly emerging technology, which allows an insurance carrier to measure the actual driving of an insured who opts-in has also strongly demonstrated the accuracy of these rating factors.
 Providing the flexibility for carriers to use a multitude of factors ensures a competitive market for consumers and keeps insurance both readily available and affordable.
-Furthermore, New Jersey specifically limits how these criteria may be used for rating purposes and requires that all carriers prove that their rates are actuarily sound and not excessive or unfairly discriminatory.
+Furthermore, New Jersey specifically guides how these criteria may be used for rating purposes and requires that all carriers prove that their rates are actuarily sound and not excessive or unfairly discriminatory.